stollander33/docs/docs/developers/developer_guide.md

 ### Security

-Any service available in RAPyDo as an ORM can be used as authentication for the system, you just need to switch the dedicated variable `AUTH_SERVICE`.
+RAPyDo supports several backend database to store authentication information: relation databases via sqlalchemy (postgres, mysql, mariadb), neo4j, mongodb.
+You can set the preferred database by setting the `AUTH_SERVICE` variable.
+You can also disable the authentication layer at all by setting `AUTH_SERVICE=NO_AUTHENTICATION`.

 A number of flags allow to enhance the security layer, included enabling 2-Factor authentication based on TOTP.

 Here a list of variabiles that can be configured in `project_configuration.yaml` or in `.projectrc`: